Meet Ty & Lauren

 Ty and Lauren are involved in every aspect of camp, ensuring safe, meaningful, and fun-filled summers for every camper.
 Their enthusiasm, energy, and dedication are evident from the moment you meet them.
 They truly embody what it means to “Be Kawaga.”

 The Fisher family has owned Camp Kawaga since 1987.
 Brothers Bobby, Michael, Marc, and David all were long-time Kawaga campers and counselors.
 David (also known as Duke) is a former Kawaga director.
 Eight of the Fisher brothers’ sons have been Kawaga campers and counselors.
 Grandsons are on the way, too.

 The Daube family joined the Fishers as owners in 2015.
 Ryan, who spent nine years on the Shores as a camper and counselor, is second-generation Kawaga.
-He and his wife Andi have four young boys.
-The oldest two are already Kawaga campers.
-Yes, third-generation Kawaga!
+He and his wife Andi have four young boys who all are third-generation Kawaga campers.